scientific-python/cookie/docs/pages/guides/gha_basic.md

 ### Cancel existing runs

-If you add the following, you can ensure only one run per PR/branch happens at a time, cancelling the old run when a new one starts:
+{% include rr.html id="GH102" %} If you add the following, you can ensure only one run per PR/branch happens at a time, cancelling the old run when a new one
+starts:

 {% raw %}